lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 date: 2017-06-09
 ---

+## Introduction

+VIPER is a micro-architecture - a set of classes that work together to structure a solution.

+VIPER is an implementation of [Bob Martin's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
+I'm going to demonstrate that VIPER can be very simple to implement and its benefits can be realized very quickly.

+I'll use the requirement and solution to the Complex UITableView from the last [post]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView-Part-2.html) as the basis of this example.

+The complete app which demonstrates this refactoring can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).

 ## The App

 You will see that to implement the solution as a VIPER module one must simply refactor what we have done so far.